SuryaBasyarah/Basic-Programming-CPP/README.md

-This REPO contain all the microcode i made when i was in college everything about basic of coding are here but not include the data structure code There is:
+This REPO contain all the microcode i made when i was in college, everything about basic of coding are here but not include the data structure code.
+There is:
 - Input/Output
 - Array